kubedb/docs/docs/concepts/databases/mysql.md

 #### spec.podTemplate.spec.args

 `spec.podTemplate.spec.args` is an optional field.
-This can be used to provide additional arguments to database installation.
+This can be used to provide additional arguments for database installation.
 To learn about available args of `mysqld`, visit [here](https://dev.mysql.com/doc/refman/8.0/en/server-options.html).

 #### spec.podTemplate.spec.env